 - If you have them, use appliances like food processors, slow cookers, or air fryers to make life easier.

-Pivot your process
+Personalize your process

 Embrace grace and flexibility.
 You may have tried meal planning before and gotten frustrated.
 If it’s not working, reevaluate: